-Item No.4: To pay remuneration to Mr. Mathew K. Cherian, Chairman cum Managing Director in excess of 5% of net profit of the Company
+Item No.3: To pay remuneration to Mr. Mathew K. Cherian, Chairman cum Managing Director in excess of 5% of net profit of the Company.

-Pursuant to section 197 of the Companies Act, 2013, except with the approval of the company in general meeting by a special resolution, the remuneration payable to any one managing director shall not exceed 5% of the net profits of the Company.
+Pursuant to section 197 of the Companies Act, 2013, except with the approval of the company in general meeting by a special resolution, the remuneration payable to any one managing director shall not exceed 5% of the net profits of the Company as calculated under Section 198 of the Companies Act, 2013.

-Therefore, in order to give remuneration to Mr. Mathew K. Cherian, Chairman cum Managing Director in excess of 5% of the net profits for the financial year 2022-2023, the members of the Company have to provide permission by passing special resolution.
+Therefore, in order to give remuneration to Mr. Mathew K. Cherian, Chairman cum Managing Director in excess of 5% of the net profits for the financial year 2023-2024, the members of the Company have to provide permission by passing special resolution.